Skip to main content

 Candidate databases are tools to store a candidate’s information, like contact details, CV, notes, etc., and to help build a relationship with them and hire them later for different roles.

-You can use two types of databases:
+You can use two types of HR database systems:

 • Built-in databases: You can view and manage applicants’ information when you post a job on a platform like LinkedIn or Indeed.
 Those are small candidate databases specific to those apps.

-• Centralized databases: A centralized database compiles applicants from multiple sources like inbound applications, sourcing, referrals, offline events, etc. Large companies and staffing agencies use these solutions.
+• Centralized databases: A centralized staffing database compiles applicants from multiple sources like inbound applications, sourcing, referrals, offline events, etc. Large companies and staffing agencies use these solutions.

 Centralized databases are more expensive, but they come with much more advanced functionality than built-in databases like search capabilities, communication history, hiring funnel visibility, automated data hygiene, and integrations with other apps.
 However, the most important thing is how you use the database.